 Whilst the travelling part of the break was incredible, living in Spain, however, didnt work out as we planned.
 We chose Spain as it wasnt too far from the children but I really struggled living as an expat.
 Perhaps if it we had been living in a tiny Spanish village, using my Spanish, it might have been easier.
 But I was so homesick: we missed the kids too much, and with grandchildren starting to arrive it felt too far away even though its not!

 Coming back though was tough, tough, tough.
-We couldnt believe how much we had done whilst the rest of the world seemingly had stood still.
+We couldnt believe how much we had done while the rest of the world seemingly had stood still.
 I cried my eyes out as we travelled the final leg over the Straits of Gibraltar back into Spain to meet with the children.
-Our time together had gone, it would have been so easy to just have turned around at Tarifa, and travel back south through Africa.
+Our time together had gone, it would have been so easy to have just turned around at Tarifa, and travel back south through Africa.
 Another journey!

 It was also financially hard as as we had spent our savings, but so worthwhile in many ways.
 Most notably we realised that all the accumulated assets we had collected over the years just were not important.
-When you reduce your life to a backpack with a few items of clothing, 2 pairs of shoes, a few books and pens, a wash bag, how quickly you realise you just dont need all the other cobbler.
-My greatest personal expense whilst away was for a couple of haircuts and colour, some new tops and knickers to replace the well-worn items and a massage/pedicure on a beach in Vietnam!
+When you reduce your life to a backpack with a few items of clothing, 2 pairs of shoes, a few books and pens, a wash bag, you quickly realise you just dont need all the other cobbler.
+My greatest personal expense while away was for a couple of haircuts and colour, some new tops and knickers to replace the well-worn items and a massage/pedicure on a beach in Vietnam!

 "Think how you will fund your outgoings before you leave, it frees the mind and allows for spontaneity in your travels..."

 Be imaginative, be true to yourself in terms of likes and dislikes, be brave, have a vision and then take small steps to get there.
-Because if you try to manage the whole break as one itll probably seem totally overwhelming, unless youre 21!
+Because if you try to manage the whole break as one, itll probably seem totally overwhelming, unless youre 21!

 Think how you will fund your outgoings back at home before you leave.
 It frees the mind, allows for spontaneity in your travels, and gives you a basis on which to return.

-Handy Apps and Sites
+Handy apps and sites

 The FCO (www.fco.gov.uk/) was invaluable we used it all the time for travel updates, entry requirements, official contacts (never needed).
 We also used TravelPod (http://www.travelpod.com/) where we loaded our photos and blogs; so we could keep in touch with friends and family and they could see what we were up to!